 This data means that the average psychologist makes about, $1,954 a week if they work a regular 40 hour week.
 At most, they can make $5,896 a week by working 40 hours at the highest average pay.
 At the very least they'll earn $617 a week.

 A therapist's pay can also depend on the type of place they work in.
 For example, therapists working in government jobs make around $96,410 a year.
 Therapists in hospitals make around $86,530 a year.
 Therapists who work with ambulatory healthcare services make around $79,180 a year.
 And therapists and counselors at elementary and secondary schools tend to make around $75,890 a year.

 The state you live and work in can also have an impact on your earning potential.
-Here are the top 5 best paying states in the United States and the average therapist salary in each one: California based therapists make an average $114,860 a year, Maryland makes $112,330, Kansas makes $102,910, Washington makes $102,760, and New York makes $99,640.
+Here are the top 5 best-paying states in the United States and the average therapist salary in each one: California-based therapists make an average of $114,860 a year, Maryland makes $112,330, Kansas makes $102,910, Washington makes $102,760, and New York makes $99,640.

 How long you have been working as a therapist will also weigh in on how much you get paid each year.
 This is a good thing because it means this field values your experience level and reward you the longer you remain in this line of work.

 For example, a psychologist who has less than 1 year of experience makes an average of $62,032 a year, 1 to 4 years of experiences make $70,110 a year, 5 to 9 years' experience makes $80,707 a year, 10 to 19 years' experience makes $87,559 a year, and 20 plus years of experience can make around $89,708 a year.

 Therapy can be a life-saving resource for you or your loved ones.
 Therapy can help individuals, couples, family members, friends, and even coworkers learn how to interact with each other in better, healthier ways.

 Finding a therapist near you is also an easy process to go through.
 All you need to do is go to PsychologyToday.com and search for therapist in your area!